immunefi-team/Bounty_Boosts/Alchemix/31399 - [SC - High] RewardDistributor claims can be DoSed through e....md

 # RewardDistributor claims can be DoSed through excess amount of userPoint creation

-Submitted on Fri May 17 2024 21:47:27 GMT-0400 (Atlantic Standard Time) by @jecikpo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 18th 2024 at 03:47:27 UTC by @jecikpo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31399